glazey132/crawler-base/README.md

 }
 ```

-You may provide more information if you'd like but those are the most important ones.

-**Errors:**
-If there are errors such as "no users exist" or "private users" please handle them correctly.

-### Part 2:

-Parameter: username
-Tools (You don't have to use these.
-You may use different ones or add more if you'd like):

-- cheerio
-- puppeteer
-- $q
-- kue

-GET:{baseUrl}/user_profile_continue will do the same thing BUT it will continue to scrape and console.log out the response every 2 minutes.
+- GET:{baseUrl}/user_profile_continue will do the same thing BUT it will continue to scrape and console.log out the response every 2 minutes.

 For example this is what it should show on the terminal: